Pwn3ed/Pwn3ed/README.md

 ### What's up, Pwn3ed here! 👋

+Hail guys!
+I'm here to code my jobs and develop my skill, if you liked some codes or have any doubts, send me a message on Instagram @dmprestes, will be a pleasure share it with you.

 - 🔭 I’m currently looking for work in Javascript/Typescript.
 - 🌱 I’m currently learning React Native for mobile.
 - 👯 I’m looking to collaborate in Javascript and Python.